 |

-Every student has a class advisor assigned to them in order to discuss academic and personal development, starting in grade 10.
+Every student has a class advisor assigned to them in order to discuss academic and personal development.
 There is also a student support team which includes a psychologist that students can visit voluntarily.

 |